mamoore1440/personal-site/src/content/finished-parts/Logic.md

   13. Debt can not exist
   14. Temporality of Demand can not be manipulated
   17. There are no need for Economic, Financial, or Governmental Systems
-  18. Eventually EXTREMELY HIGH magnitude S&D Connections will be able to Connect
+  18. Eventually S&D Connections with EXTREMELY HIGH magnitude will be able to Connect

 ## Assumptions And Proven Facts:
 * Humans